CodePushGo/website/src/content/blog/en/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 The cloud supply chain and its security model work for a vast number of websites and apps.
 Every web developer who uses a cloud provider puts trust in that provider and expects the files they upload to be the files that are run or served without being tampered with.
 And cloud providers work hard at keeping their infrastructure secure.

 But obviously, hardware and software vulnerabilities get discovered.
 Cloud providers patch vulnerabilities on timely schedules, proactively prevent malicious software(e.g. [Google’s SLSA](https://security.googleblog.com/2021/06/introducing-slsa-end-to-end-framework.html/)), and build layers of defense in depth, and in practice, cloud infrastructure has shown to meet most websites and apps’ security needs.
 However, some Ionic apps include compromised cloud infrastructure in their threat models.
-For these Capacitor JS apps with the highest security requirements above the web, we built end-to-end code signing in to CodePushGo and the [CodePushGo Updates standard protocol](/docs/self-hosted/auto-update/update-endpoint/).
+For these React Native JS apps with the highest security requirements above the web, we built end-to-end code signing in to CodePushGo and the [CodePushGo Updates standard protocol](/docs/self-hosted/auto-update/update-endpoint/).

 ## End-to-end code signing with CodePushGo

-CodePushGo’s end-to-end code signing uses public-key cryptography to ensure end users’ devices run only unmodified, original updates from the Capacitor app developer.
+CodePushGo’s end-to-end code signing uses public-key cryptography to ensure end users’ devices run only unmodified, original updates from the React Native app developer.

 “End-to-end” means this security covers the flow from the time a developer publishes an update to the time an end user’s device receives and runs the update.
 “Code signing” is using cryptography and a secret private key to “sign” code, and later using a trusted public key to verify the signature.